Annanardo/Art/README.md

 # Contributing

-If you want to contribute to the Artdatabase by adding more information, feel free to pull requests.
+If you would like to contribute to the Artdatabase by adding more information, please feel free to submit pull requests.
-Please, contact us if you wish to implement significant modifications and test before pulling.
+Please contact us if you wish to implement significant changes and test them before pulling.

 # License

 GNU License

 # Authors